TyGuS/hoogle_plus/README.md

 Type-driven, component based synthesis, showcasing TYpe Guided Abstract Refinement (TYGAR).

 # Using Evaluation Docker Image
+## System Prerequisites:
+- Docker
+- Latex (for compiling completed evaluation results)

 ## Evaluation Results
 H+ will rerun its evaluation to produce five files:
 - `table.tex` and `table_results.tex` These are the latex files to produce the table seen in the evaluation section of the paper.
-You will need use `pdflatex table.tex` to combine them
+You will need use your system's latex installation `pdflatex table.tex` to combine them.
 - `major_variants.pdf` This is a plot of the 4 major search strategies (TYGARQ, TYGARQB10, TYGAR0, NOGAR)
 - `bounded_variants.pdf` This is a plot of the 4 bounded abstraction searches (TYGARQB5, 10, 15, 20)
 - `quality.csv` This is a CSV of the top 5 solutions for each benchmark produced within 120 seconds.